Wyresdale Park: The Ormrod family

 Captain Peter Ormrod was a very outgoing man and made major improvements to the property.
-His most outstanding achievement was the establishment of the Wyresdale Fishery which was said to be the largest in Europe (see photos below).
-Two feature articles were written in 1899 in the magazine "Country Life" about this Fishery.
+His most notable achievement was the establishment of the Wyresdale Fishery, which was said to be the largest in Europe.
+Two feature articles were written in 1899 in the magazine Country Life about the fishery.
 He also added a deer park and a lake to the estate.
-In 1899 it was widely reported in many newspapers that Peter had bought the whole of the fallow deer in Barningham Park the seat of Sir F. A. Millbank.
+Also in 1899, it was widely reported in many newspapers that Ormrod had bought the whole of the fallow deer in Barningham Park, the seat of Sir F. A. Millbank.

-In about 1912 Dame Laura Knight visited Wyresdale Park with her husband Harold at the request of the then owner Captain Peter Ormrod.
-In her autobiography she mentions that during her stay she was inspired to paint "the grounds, the byres and the fells."
-One of these paintings was called "The Morning Ride" which depicts the fountain which still exists today in the grounds of Wyresdale Park.
-A link to this painting is given at this reference.
-A photo of the fountain as it is today is given at this reference.
+In about 1912, Dame Laura Knight visited Wyresdale Park with her husband, Harold, at the request of the then owner Captain Peter Ormrod.
+In her autobiography, Knight mentions that during her stay she was inspired to paint "the grounds, the byres and the fells."
+One of these paintings was called "The Morning Ride", which depicts the fountain that still exists today in the grounds of the park.

-In 1922 Peter sold Wyresdale Park.
+In 1922, Ormrod sold Wyresdale Park.
 An advertisement for the sale is shown below.
-The Estate was split with the house and surrounding grounds being sold to Dr Hugh Riddell and a large portion of the remaining land to Shepherd Whewell.
+The estate was split, with the house and surrounding grounds being sold to Dr Hugh Riddell, and a large portion of the remaining land to Shepherd Whewell.

 The Whewell family

 The estate broke up in the 1930s when the Riddell family bought the hall and grounds.
-Shepherd Whewell, purchased much of the land.
-From the 1960s, Shepherd Whewell and his brother started re-uniting parcels of the estate including the house and concentrated on hunting partridge, pheasant and mallard.
+Shepherd Whewell purchased much of the land.
+From the 1960s, he and his brother started re-uniting parcels of the estate, including the house, and concentrated on hunting partridge, pheasant and mallard.
 But trying to maintain such a costly concern on the income of 800 acres started to become a strain and action was needed to find new revenues.
-In 2011, Jim Whewell Jr. and his sister Sarah persuaded their parents to transform parts of the grounds around into a boutique camping destination.
+In 2011, Jim Whewell Jr. and his sister, Sarah, persuaded their parents to transform parts of the grounds around into a boutique camping destination.

-The family was pointed in a different direction when they featured on Channel 4’s Country House Rescue, a show where presenter Ruth Watson gives blunt advice to owners of estates and stately piles struggling to keep their heads above water.

-The Whewell's first step was to convert the brick outbuildings and glasshouse in the walled garden into the Applestore Café, which is run by Sally Whewell.
-The next step was tapping into the 'glamping' market with two different experiences, Feather Down Lodges and The Orchard Bell Tents, both situated by the boating lake.
+The family was pointed in a different direction when they featured on Channel 4's Country House Rescue, a show in which presenter Ruth Watson gives blunt advice to owners of estates and stately piles struggling to keep their heads above water.
+The Whewells' first step was to convert the brick outbuildings and glasshouse in the walled garden into the Applestore Café, which is run by Sally Whewell.
+The next step was tapping into the 'glamping' market with two different experiences: Feather Down Lodges and The Orchard Bell Tents, both situated by the boating lake.
 In 2018, the estate moved into a new phase after restoring a large collection of Victorian barn buildings – a full set of stables, haylofts, a shippon and a piggery into unique spaces, especially for weddings.
-Co-worker shared office spaces have also been established, under James Whewell's’ guidance, to assist start-ups businesses and establish a creative community.
+Co-worker shared office spaces have also been established, under James Whewell's’ guidance, to assist start-up businesses and establish a creative community.